HERNIMOUSSAKAYI/HERNIMOUSSAKAYI/README.md

- 👋 Hi, I’m @HERNIMOUSSAKAYI an IT professional
+ 👋 Hi, I’m @HERNI, an IT professional